raviqqe/loscore/README.md

 - Avoid unsound features of TypeScript as much as possible.
 - Avoid overloading and rather consider separate monomorphic functions.
+- Do not sacrifice performance for correct typing.

 ## References